acquia/blt/readme/multisite.md

     remote: mysite.test
 ```

-Then, to refresh your local site, you could run: `blt sync:refresh -D site=mysite`.
+Then, to refresh your local site, you could run: `blt drupal:sync --site=mysite`.

 ## DrupalVM